csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

     * Present the arguments for each alternative.
     * Explain why the option you decided on makes the most sense for your team/product/users.
  * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
  * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

+#### Decision 1

+During the meeting, we gained a more clear view of how our partner's organization work to help startup entrepreneurs and their current demand.
+They need this app to reduce their work pressure.

+Initially, we thought they want a real-time chatting app such that they can answer customer's questions.
+However, during the meeting, we saw that the app should run automatically to answer quick and common questions of the startups, so that people who do not want to spend time to deeply contact or people who are in rural areas that are unaccessible to the organization can have a chance to get helped.

+Therefore, the decision is that we will make a chat bot that follows flowcharts of questions to perform like FAQ, so that it is more accessible and does not need to cost human resources in the organization.

+#### Decision 2

 The two options given by our partner is a web application or a mobile application.

 The advantage of web application is easy accessible as it will be the same url link to access from mobile and from computer.
 On the other hand, the user might not always have their computer beside, but people will always have their phone.
 Thus, user could use mobile application anywhere with connections of WiFi.
 Also, the mobile application could have more features than a website.

 In the end, we decided to use web application.
-The most important goal for our partner is to let more people know about their organization, and their campaigning event for starting up businesses.
+The most important goal for our partner is to let more people know about their organization, and their campaigning event for startup businesses.
 In this case, easy accessories is more important than complex feature for this application.
 Thus, we chose to build an web application.

-#### Decision 2
+#### Decision 3

 During the discussion with our partner, we have made a design decision on the collection of user data.

-Our partner will need some user information like the location and answers they gave to the bot.
+Our partner will need user information like the location and answers they gave to the bot.
 In this case, we choose to embed Google Analytics API into our website and add an admin dashboard for viewing and sorting that information.
 We might also need to change our choice of database to accommodate Google Analytics.

-#### Decision 3
+#### Decision 4

 Since our bot on the website is based on a prefixed flowchart, we have the decision on how does out partner change the flowchart after we finish the project.

-One thought was to use a JSON file for updating the flowchart.
+The original thought was to use a JSON file for updating the flowchart.
 Although JSON file is relatively easy to read for non-technical users, we thought it might be better to design a more straightforward way for that.

-In the end, we add a page in the admin dashboard that our partner can modify the flowchart in a more visualized way.
+In the end, we add a page in the admin dashboard that our partner can modify the flowchart in a more visualized way by clicking buttons and writing in forms.